ali-al-najjar/ai-chatgpt-project/README.md

 # ai-chatGPT-project
-A Web site provides information about artificial intelligence and ChatGPT.
+This Web site provides information about artificial intelligence and ChatGPT.
 We've worked on this project as a team, and through this project, we've learned more about parallax and how to implement this feature using CSS. we're providing three different ways of using Parallax effect: